microsoft/fluentui/rfcs/convergence/high-contrast-theme.md

 <FluentProvider noForcedColors>{children}</FluentProvider>
 ```

-We should create a hook that will allow us to selectively apply media query styles.
-This hook will be based on the value
+We can leverage the `FluentProvider` to pass this flav down through context.
+This will allow us to selectively apply media query styles.
-of `noForcedColors` flag in the `FluentProvider`.

 ```ts
 const useStyles = makeStyles({